surifirstpin/biplus_documentation/docs/CalculatedColumn.md

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/aff2f17d1b5383de542a7b534df7caeb69c03b3d/images/calculated_col_window.png)

 - **Calculate on the raw data** this function is applied directly on the retrieved value of the fields, initially before pivot or grouping options are applied.

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/f9a2efaca57be8f52d3ff9d6c02291f6be8b2b70/images/calculate%20_expression.png)

-- Click **ok** after deriving the expression,  all the values based on calculation is shown up in green colour as shown in below image,
+- Click **OK** after deriving the expression,  all the values based on calculation is shown up in green colour as shown in below image,

 ![